-Phragmites has often been treated with glyphosate-based herbicides (Norris et al., 2002).
-Use of these products has been shown to require carefully timed and annually repeated treatments to effect control.
-However, another product has come into use for treating Phragmites.
-Based on imazapyr and approved for wetland use in 2003, the herbicide "Habitat" appears to provide control with only one treatment, or with relatively minor "mop-up" treatments (Hutto, pers. comm.
-2004).
-The effective application window for imazapyr is much wider than glyphosate.
-Therefore, managers have more leeway in planning and executing management.
-Glyphosate treatment requires late growing season application, which coincides with higher occurrence of tropical storm activity.
-Imazapyr can be applied throughout the growing season, but appears to be most effective during spring and early summer.
+Common reed has often been treated with glyphosate-based herbicides (Norris et al., 2002).
+Use of these products has been shown to require carefully timed and annually repeated treatments for two to three years to achieve desired control.
+A new product, HabitatTM, has begun to come into use for treating common reed.
+Based on imazapyr and approved for wetland use in 2003, early reports suggest that it provides control with only one treatment, or with relatively minor "mop-up" treatments (Hutto, pers. comm., 2004).
+The effective application window for imazapyr is also much wider than for glyphosate.
+Glyphosate is recommended for use during the late growing season, which has the downside of coinciding with higher occurrence of tropical storm activity.
+Imazapyr can be applied earlier during the growing season; therefore, managers have more flexibility in planning and executing control treatments.

 Additional notes on imazapyr.
-Imazapyr is a non-selective herbicide used to control grasses, broadleaved and woody species.
-It inhibits the synthesis of broad-chained amino acids which are only found in plants.
-Animals obtain this group of amino acid by eating plants.
-Imazapyr is degraded in soils by microbial breakdown, where its half-life in soils range from one to five months.
+Imazapyr is a non-selective herbicide used to control grasses, broadleaf herbaceous plants, and woody species.
+It inhibits the synthesis of broad-chained amino acids, which are only found in plants.
+Animals obtain this group of amino acids by eating plants.
+Imazapyr is degraded in soils by microbial breakdown.
+Its half-life in soils ranges from one to five months.
 When exposed to sunlight in a water column, the half-life may be as low as one to two days.
 Testing of imazapyr has shown it is not toxic to birds or mammals, but it can cause severe eye damage.
-Although imazapyr has been shown to have no toxic effects on bobwhite quail and mallard ducks, it has not been tested specifically on shorebirds (Entrix, Inc. 2003).
-It does not affect algae or submersed vegetation, and has a low toxicity to fish (Tu et al., 2001).
+Although imazapyr has been shown to have no toxic effects on bobwhite quail and mallard ducks, it has not been tested specifically on shorebirds (Entrix, Inc., 2003).
+It does not affect algae or submersed vegetation.
+It has a low toxicity to fish (Tu et al., 2001).

-The goal of Phragmites management at Catlett Islands is to reduce its abundance and encourage recolonization of the infested areas by native vegetation.
 Estimated cost of aerial HabitatTM application is \$465/hectare (\$186/acre), including chemical, helicopter, and crew.
-This estimate assumes aerial spraying at Catlett Islands in conjunction with aerial spraying at Goodwin Islands.
+This estimate assumes aerial spraying at Goodwin Islands in conjunction with aerial spraying at Catlett Islands, which has 0.45 hectares (1.1 acres) of common reed.
 Costs for ground-based and boat-based herbicide control of Phragmites are highly variable and dependent upon a multitude of parameters.
 Estimated costs of boat-based spraying using HabitatTM are \$140-\$370/acre; estimated costs of boat-based spraying using generic glyphosate products are \$75-\$240/acre; and estimated costs of backpack-based ground control are \$100-\$320/acre.
 The lower estimates are for "in-house" staff (trained and certified), while the higher end of the range assumes use of contractor services.